 - How do you plan on correcting the dog’s inappropriate behavior?

-- What would you do if the dog doesn’t get along with your kids or current pets?
+- What would you do if the dog didn’t get along with your kids or current pets?

 - What would you do if you lost your job or had to move?